 Dinner: Monday to Friday 18.00 - 19.30, Dining Hall or Clubroom

+Pay for meals with your college or university smart card (depending on when you started at Woflson).
+The cost of meals is automatically deducted from the amount on your card.
+Junior Members (students) get a discount.
 You will be issued with a smart card when you first arrive.
 The card can be charged up by using one of the two machines in the Porters' Lodge.
-You can load your card by debiting your College account, or direct from your bank debit or credit card.
 If you misplace your smart card, then let the college office know immediately, so that they can credit the amount back to you before you end up feeding someone else.
 Make sure that your card is sufficiently charged to pay for your meal!
-It is probably also worth mentioning here that if you lose your card and report it to the College Office promptly they should be able to recover you balance.
 A new card will cost you £5 though (unless you are merely replacing a faulty one).

 Formal Hall takes place on Tuesday and Friday during full term and Friday during vacations.
 Diners assemble at 7:15 pm in the combination room for pre-diner drinks before proceeding to the dining hall at 7:30 pm.
 There is then a three course meal with wine provided, coffee (for which people return to the Combination Room), dessert (fruits), port and dessert wine (back in the dining hall again).
 Special dietary requests can be arranged.
 You can also opt out of having alcohol which makes your dinner cheaper.